* Viper's frailty and low mobility make him an enticing Duel target and Corrosive Skin doesn't protect him against Legion Commander physical attacks.

 * Whirling Axes (Melee) can blind Primal Beast if he attempts to auto-attack Troll Warlord after a fully charged Uproar.

 * Battle Trance will make Primal Beast a sitting duck should he be rooted and attacked to death.
-However, using Pulverize after this can render Troll Warlords ultimate completely useless.

 * Melee heroes with low mobility can be kited and killed by Viper: Treant Protector,